LEAVE NO GIRL BEHIND

 “Action for Menstrual Hygiene Education” is an initiative by Menstrual Hygiene Day to catalyze advocacy, accountability and action on menstrual hygiene education, so that no girl is left behind because of her period.

-Organisations working on education about menstruation and on menstrual hygiene (MH) are requested to submit the number of girls educated in 2018, as well as projected goals for 2019 (if available).
+Organisations working on education about menstruation and on menstrual hygiene (MH) have been requested to submit the number of girls educated in 2018, as well as projected goals for 2019 (if available).

 Why we focus on menstrual hygiene education